Spring sale until March 31 For new clients only

 Level 4: Results

-Although The Kirkpatrick Model is extremely effective, it has some limitations we need to mention:
+Although the Kirkpatrick Model is effective, it has some limitations:

 • Limited application.
 It can only tell you whether your training works or not.
 That means if you use this model, you won’t get data that helps improve the course per se.

 Don Kirkpatrick himself recognized these issues and suggested a better way of using his method: begin with the end in mind.
-By starting from the desired outcomes and working backward through the four levels during the design phase, you can tailor your training program to achieve your specific goals.
+Working backward through the four levels during the design phase will allow you to tailor your training program to achieve your specific goals.

 Effective Kirkpatrick’s Four-level Training Evaluation Model